EUROPEANS FOR PEACE. Looking back and moving forward

 How can we apply?

-The call for applications in 2016 is now closed.
-A next call for applications will be launched in 2017.
+A new call for applications for projects in 2018 and 2019 will be launched in fall 2017.

 Chairman of the Historical Commission of the Claims Conference, and research assistant at the Joseph Carlebach Institute (JCI).